Koredotcom/docs/docs/gale/release-notes/recent-updates.md

 * Generate Prompt and Prompt Test Data using GenAI
 * Prompts - Permission Enforcement
 * Enabled optimization CT2 and vllm for mistralai/Mistral-7B-Instruct-v0.3 model
-* Option to exclude specific users from SSO.
-And SSO Mixpanel events
+* Option to exclude specific users from SSO
 * Audit logs for Agent canvas changes and Export audit Logs
 * Export model traces

 **Improvements**

-* User id coming as undefined for shared prompts in Model traces
+* User ID no longer shown as undefined for shared prompts in Model traces
 * Model credits in traces for the model used only in Agents
 * Empty state for model listing and adding model from empty state
 * Allow invited users to sign up